jasiolix/obsidian-howTo/README.md

 # Obsidian-HowTo

 ## How to use
+- Download obsidian
+- clone this repo
+- click open vault and choose the cloned repo folder
-Simply start reading Tutorial start!
+- start reading Tutorial start